wp-plugins/recent-posts-widget-with-thumbnails/README.txt

 = Can I set the width and height of the thumbnail? =

 Yes.
-You can enter the desired width and height of the thumbnails or select one of the sizes in 'Settings' > 'Media'.
+You can enter the desired width and height of the thumbnails or select one of the sizes as set in 'Settings' > 'Media'.

 = Can I change the alignment of the thumbnails in the list? =